Title

 Newspapers and broadsides capture the growing antagonism toward Britain.

-In July 1774, Thomas Jefferson, a 34-year-old Virginia planter and burgess, publishes a pamphlet, A Summary View of the Rights of British America, laying his grievances against the men have the right to govern themselves.
+In July 1774, Thomas Jefferson, a 34 year old Virginia planter and Burgess, publishes a pamphlet, A Summary View of the Rights of British America, laying our grievances against the Crown and asserting that men have the right to govern themselves.

-This is quickly followed by a First Continental Congress—a watershed moment for the colonists, and a precursor to the formation of a future independent national government.
+This is quickly followed by a First Continental Congress — a watershed moment for the colonists, and a precursor to the formation of a future independent and national government.

-Peyton Randolph, speaker of the House of Burgesses in Virginia, presides over the Congress, which comprises a total of 56 delegates, all elected by their local legislatures to speak for their colony’s interest.
+The Congress is presided over by Peyton Randolph, speaker of the House of Burgesses in Virginia, and comprises a total of 56 delegates, all elected by their local legislatures to speak for their colony’s interest.
 Among those present are many of the men who will shape America’s future.

 The central debate occurs between those like the Virginian, Patrick Henry, who favor a clean break with England, and opponents, such Joseph Galloway, a Loyalist from Pennsylvania, who will ultimately join the British army.